-We have entered into collaboration agreements with third parties for the development and commercialization of our product candidates, including our Collaboration Agreement with Janssen for the development and commercialization of AAV-CNGB3, AAV-CNGA3 and boTA-vec.
-We have also entered into a manufacturing research collaboration agreement with Janssen to further develop processes for manufacturing AAV viral vectors.
-In addition, in October 2023 as part of the Sanofi Private Placement, we provided Sanofi and its affiliates with a right of first negotiation for use of our Riboswitch gene regulation technology for certain Immunology and Inflammation (I&I), including modulation of IL-4 and IL-13, and Central Nervous System (CNS) targets, as well as for GLP-1 and other gut peptides for metabolic disease, and for our Phase 2 xerostomia program.
+We have entered into collaboration agreements with third parties for the development and commercialization of our product candidates, including the Collaboration Agreement with Johnson & Johnson Innovative Medicine for the development and commercialization of AAV-CNGB3, AAV-CNGA3 and bota-vec, which Collaboration Agreement was terminated in December 2023 in connection with our entering into the Asset Purchase Agreement with Johnson & Johnson Innovative Medicine.
+In addition, in October 2023 we provided Sanofi and its affiliates with a right of first negotiation for use of our riboswitch gene regulation technology for certain Immunology and Inflammation (I&I), including modulation of IL-4 and IL-13, and Central Nervous System (CNS) targets, as well as for GLP-1 and other gut peptides for metabolic disease, and for our Phase 2 xerostomia program, under the Investment Agreement.
 We may seek additional collaborative relationships in the future.
 Failure to obtain a collaborative relationship for our product candidates may significantly impair their commercial potential.
 We also may need to enter into collaborative relationships to provide funding to support our other research and development programs.
 The process of establishing and maintaining collaborative relationships is difficult, time-consuming and involves significant uncertainty, such as:

-- a collaboration partner may shift its priorities and resources away from our product candidates due to a change in business strategies, or a merger, acquisition, sale or downsizing; - a collaboration partner may seek to renegotiate or terminate their relationships with us due to unsatisfactory clinical results, manufacturing issues, a change in business strategy, a change of control or other reasons; - a collaboration partner may cease development in therapeutic areas which are the subject of our strategic collaboration; - a collaboration partner may not devote sufficient capital or resources towards our product candidates; - a collaboration partner may change the success criteria for a product candidate thereby delaying or ceasing development of such candidate; - a significant delay in initiation of certain development activities by a collaboration partner will also delay payment of milestones tied to such activities, thereby impacting our ability to fund our own activities; - a collaboration partner could develop a product that competes, either directly or indirectly, with our product candidate; - a collaboration partner with commercialization obligations may not commit sufficient financial or human resources to the marketing, distribution or sale of a product; - a collaboration partner with manufacturing responsibilities may encounter regulatory, resource or quality issues and be unable to meet demand requirements; - a collaboration partner may terminate a strategic alliance; - a dispute may arise between us and a partner concerning the research, development or commercialization of a product candidate resulting in a delay in milestones, royalty payments or termination of an alliance and possibly resulting in costly litigation or arbitration which may divert management attention and resources; and

-- a partner may use our products or technology in such a way as to make us subject to litigation with a third party.
+- a collaboration partner may shift its priorities and resources away from our product candidates due to a change in business strategies, or a merger, acquisition, sale or downsizing; - a collaboration partner may seek to renegotiate or terminate their relationships with us due to unsatisfactory clinical results, manufacturing issues, a change in business strategy, a change of control or other reasons; - a collaboration partner may cease development in therapeutic areas which are the subject of our strategic collaboration; - a collaboration partner may not devote sufficient capital or resources towards our product candidates; - a collaboration partner may change the success criteria for a product candidate thereby delaying or ceasing development of such candidate; - a significant delay in initiation of certain development activities by a collaboration partner will also delay payment of milestones tied to such activities, thereby impacting our ability to fund our own activities; - a collaboration partner could develop a product that competes, either directly or indirectly, with our product candidate; - a collaboration partner with commercialization obligations may not commit sufficient financial or human resources to the marketing, distribution or sale of a product; - a collaboration partner with manufacturing responsibilities may encounter regulatory, resource or quality issues and be unable to meet demand requirements; - a collaboration partner may terminate a strategic alliance; - a dispute may arise between us and a partner concerning the research, development or commercialization of a product candidate resulting in a delay in milestones, royalty payments or termination of an alliance and possibly resulting in costly litigation or arbitration which may divert management attention and resources; and - a partner may use our products or technology in such a way as to make us subject to litigation with a third party.